Moecker/sdc/README.md

 ## Augmentation
 #### Brightness Altering
-By adjusting the brightness of the image we simulate driving under different lighting conditions.
+By altering the brightness of the image we simulate driving under different lighting conditions.
 For the first track this was helpful as the orientation towards the sun caused different lightninig conditions on the track.
-This was not indendet to be learned by the network, so all images are andjusted in a random manner.
+This was not indended to be learned by the network, so all images are adjusted in a random manner.
 ### Use left & right camera images to simulate recovery
 Using left and right camera images to simulate the effect of a car wandering to the side and recovering.
 We add a small angle to the left camera and subtract a small angle from the right camera.
 The main idea is that the left camera has to move right to get to center, and right camera has to move left.
 #### Flip the images horizontally